£649.00 based on 2 people sharing a Twin/Double Room

 We ride as far as Buckden, here we climb Kidstones Pass, the “easy route” out of Upper Wharfedale over the wild moors of Langstrothdale Chase and down into Bishopdale and Wensleydale.
 It is a challenging climb at 3km long.
 (On 5th July 2014 huge crowds gathered on Kidstones Pass to watch world champion cyclists climbing what was dubbed the "Cote du Cray" - the first significant climb of Day One of the Grand Depart of the Tour de France)

-We meet Wensleydale near Aysgarth where route takes us to the market town of Leyburn for lunch via nearby Wensley, which had prominence as the only market town in Wensleydale until being devastated by the plague in 1563, leaving what was once an important and prosperous town, mostly abandoned.
+We meet Wensleydale near Aysgarth where route takes us to a cafe and farm shop for lunch then onto neaby Wensley, which had prominence as the only market town in Wensleydale until being devastated by the plague in 1563, leaving what was once an important and prosperous town, mostly abandoned.

 The ride post lunch is much easier with shorter rolling hills taking in quiet country lanes.
 We then route on a traffic free path to Ripley with great views of Ripley Castle and a well-deserved world famous Ripley ice-cream.
 Finally it is an easy ride into Harrogate via the Nidderdale Greenway and its viaduct with great views across Harrogate.